mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 and the one in Parnu is a 50kW free-to-use charger.
 Awesome!

 [Elmo](http://elmo.ee/charging-network/) operates a nation-wide network of chargers in Estonia.
-The prices are excellent - 4,5 EUR per charging session, regardless of kWh used.
+The DC speed is 30kW and the prices are as follows:

+* 1,5€ for 10 minutes which translates to 0,3€/kWh
+* 3€ for 20min which is 0,3€/kWh
+* 4,5€ for up to 1 hour which translates to 0,15€/kWh

 I haven't used this network yet, but it definitely sounds very useful and worth of registering.

-WARNING: Elmo doesn't seem to use CCD connectors, they only use CHAdeMO (and Type 2 for slow AC 22kW charging).
+WARNING: Elmo doesn't seem to use CCS connectors, they only use CHAdeMO (and Type 2 for slow AC 22kW charging).
 So for example for Model 3 you'll need an adapter.

-No known roaming with PlugSurfing.
+Also, some users complained that it's not possible to register on the spot and simply charge - the mobile app won't work and so you'll need to order the RFID.

+PlugSurfing shows no possible roaming.
+Shell Recharge only shows charger in Parnu and Talinn and the price is horrible - 0,6€/kWh.

+It's 200km from Talinn to Ainazi (Latvia border), so it's possible to skip charging in Estonia and charge in Latvia.

 # Latvia